ReactiveBayes/RxInfer.jl/docs/src/manuals/getting-started.md

 nothing #hide
 ```

-Read more information about the `inference` function in the [Inference execution](@ref user-guide-inference-execution-automatic-specification) documentation section.
+Read more information about the `inference` function in the [Static Inference](@ref lib-inference) documentation section.

 #### Manual inference specification